-At least 30 people killed in Guatemala bus crash
+At least 51 people killed in Guatemala bus crash

 Officials say rescue efforts under way to save people trapped in the wreckage.

-At least 30 people have died and many others have been injured when a bus plunged down a ravine outside Guatemala City, according to officials.
+At least 51 people have died and others have been injured when a bus plunged into a polluted ravine outside Guatemala City, according to Guatemalan officials.

 Mynor Ruano, a spokesman for the city’s fire service, told reporters on Monday that efforts were under way “to save other people who are trapped” in the wreckage.
+The bodies of 36 men and 15 women have been sent to a provincial morgue.

 The bus was moving on a busy route in and out of Guatemala’s capital on Monday when it fell from Puente Belice, a highway bridge that crosses over a road and creek.

-Footage shared by the fire department on social media showed rescue workers pulling victims out of the ravine.
+Footage shared by the fire department on social media showed rescue workers pulling victims out of the contaminated ravine.
 Images showed the bus upside down.

 Bernardo Arevalo, the president of Guatemala, declared three days of national mourning and deployed the army and disaster agency to help with response efforts.